 Updated September 2020 with new ballistic chart.

-This is your ultimate AR9 pistol guide for 2020!
+This is your ultimate AR9 pistol guide for 2020/21 and beyond!
 We’re breaking down everything you need to know to build one yourself: What the AR9 pistol is, what separates it from an AR-15, parts compatibility, 9mm Parabellum's ballistics, buffer weight, barrel length, twist rate, and magazines.
 When we're through, you'll know everything you need to build the perfect AR9 pistol in a supersonic or subsonic (suppressor-friendly) configuration.
 Looking for answers about shouldering an AR pistol brace?
 We wrote a guide for that, too.
 All data and recommendations in this guide were compiled from real shooters who've built and tested AR9s with different parts.

 What is an AR9 pistol?

 A 9mm AR Pistol Kit (which must be paired with a 9mm AR lower) is what many shooters buy to build from scratch.

 The AR9 pistol (sometimes hyphenated "AR-9") is a new 9mm variant of the AR-15.
 But this particular 9mm weapon is not just an AR-15 with a 9mm Parabellum conversion kit installed.
 Converted 5.56/.223 guns use special parts to adapt the factory upper and lower receivers for the 9mm cartridge.
 The AR9 pistol instead uses a new lower receiver (aptly called the AR9 lower) and a stripped AR-15 upper receiver with a 9mm barrel, new bolt carrier group, and an AR-15 buffer system and lower parts kit.
 A 9mm-specific buffer is required inside your buffer tube, but we'll touch on that later.
 Since the AR9 pistol and AR-15 appear so similar, let’s compare the two first.

 How the AR9 is different from the AR-15